-Students can choose PPL courses in every grade.
-These are open credit courses with the focus on sport specific movement principles and personal fitness.
-Students may take both a PPL and PAF (personal fitness course) at the same time to receive two HPE credits in one year.
+Students can choose Healthy Active Living (PPL) or Personal and Fitness (PAF) courses in every grade.
+These are open credit courses with the focus on sport specific movement principles, personal fitness and healthy choices.
+Students may take multiple Health and Physical Education courses to receive two credits in one year (ie. Healthy Active Living & Personal Fitness) and may take any of these courses at any time throughout their high school career.